bealean/flashcards-api/README.md

 - The flashcard_last_view table includes the most recent view Timestamp for each card.
 The most recent view of cards is accessed frequently in deciding which card to display next.
 Insert and Update triggers on that table populate the flashcard_views table, which stores all card views for reporting.
 - Both triggers call the same predefined trigger function.
 The schema.sql script must be run from a tool that supports function creation, such as pgAdmin (DBVisualizer Free does not support function creation).
 - When recording Timestamps in the database, the PostgreSQL clock_timestamp() function is used to return the current timestamp, rather than the now() function, which returns the timestamp for the start of the transaction.
-The update test executes multiple statements in a single transaction and compares the Timestamps of different records, so the now() function could not be used in that case.
+The update tests execute multiple statements in a single transaction and compare the Timestamps of different records, so the now() function could not be used in those cases.
 - Tests were originally checking database Timestamps against a Timestamp created with "new Timestamp(System.currentTimeMillis())", but there were intermittent false failures due to slight discrepancies between the Timestamps.
 Tests were updated to use the PostgreSQL clock_timestamp() function instead.

 #### Import Utility

 - Internal ImportUtility available in the "utility" folder.
 It reads cards from a CSV and adds the cards to the database.
+- Utility prompts for the path and name of the input file.
 - CSV should have a a header row of any format and data rows with six comma separated fields with each field enclosed in double quotes:
     1. Integer representing row number,
     2. Card Front String,